NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Unfortunately for Wildcats fans, their team's 79-44 win Thursday over the No. 15 "Not the Kentucky Kind" Wildcats came with a side of sadness.
 Their best player came to the arena wearing a hard cast on his left leg, and it looks like he won't be playing anytime soon.

-Kentucky had more than enough for Abilene Christian, with Keldon Johnson leading the way with 25 points on 10-of-16 shooting and six rebounds besides.
+Kentucky had more than enough for Abilene Christian, with Keldon Johnson leading the way with 25 points on 10-of-16 shooting.
 Still, Washington's per-game averages of 14.8 points and 7.5 rebounds are going to be tough to replace.

 5. Kansas Jayhawks